nazg-hack/hcache/README.md

 ## Usage

-*supported apc, memcached, redis, map, void, filesystem*
+*supported apc, memcached, map, void, filesystem*

 ### Using the CacheManager